Driver Routing and Scheduling with Synchronization Constraints: Results

 \paragraph{Quality of Bounds and Start Solutions} Next, we analyze the tightness of both lower bounds as well as the quality of the constructive and the improved start solution.
 In this context, we analyze the average deviation over 10 runs from the optimal solution ($\Delta \objectiveValue [\%]$) for the \gls{cLB}, the \gls{dLB}, the initial solution obtained by the \gls{CH}, and the improved initial solution after applying the \gls{LS}.
 Table~\ref{tab:boundTightness} depicts aggregated results grouped by instance size, while Figure~\ref{fig:boundTightness} shows boxplots of the deviation for every instance size.
-Note that for this and the remaining analyses in this section, we only use instances solved to optimality. \CenterFloatBoxes
+Note that for this and the remaining analyses in this section, we only use instances solved to optimality, which include 101 small, 95 medium, and 3 large instances. \CenterFloatBoxes

 Figure~\ref{fig:boundTightness} shows that the quality of the lower bounds and the start solutions varies notably among different instances, in particular for small instances.
 While the \gls{cLB}, the \gls{dLB}, the \gls{CH}, and the \gls{LS} match the optimal objective function value for more than half of the small instances, there exist some instances for which the \gls{cLB} deviates up to -50\% and the start solutions deviate up to 100\% from the optimal objective function value.
 Only the \gls{dLB} is generally tight, deviating by -1.65\% on average from the optimal solution as the results in Table~\ref{tab:boundTightness} and Figure~\ref{fig:boundTightness} show.
-The heuristic start solutions are far from optimal solutions, which is in line with the results in Table~\ref{tab:resultsMipHybridCNDtd10}.
+In absolute terms, the \gls{cLB} and \gls{dLB} deviate from the optimal driver count by up to $-3$ and $-2$ drivers, respectively.
+The heuristic start solutions are far from optimal solutions, with a $\Delta \objectiveValue$ per instance of up to $6$ drivers for the \gls{CH} and up to $4$ drivers for the \gls{LS}, which is in line with the results in Table~\ref{tab:resultsMipHybridCNDtd10}.
 Overall, the average quality of the bounds and the start solutions decreases with growing instance size.